 In 2009 Fuchs founded the Texas Dance Improvisation Festival, which he continues to coordinate.
 He is a recipient of the prestigious 2012 TWU Mary Mason Lyon Award for Excellence in Scholarship, Teaching and Service and has been on faculty at Hunter College and Movement Research.
 He has taught at numerous colleges and universities across the United States, and internationally at the National Taiwain University of Arts in Taipei, Tsekh Summer School in Moscow, Russia; and Danz'Aqui Festival Internacional in Puerto Rico.

 Fuchs has had the pleasure of performing with artists, including K.J.
 Holmes, Kirstie Simson, Leslie Scates, Sarah Gamblin, Mark Dendy, Luka Kito/Megan Boyd, Rebecca Lazier, Scott Wells, Lizz Roman, Joanne Nerenberg, and Potrezebie.
-He is endebted to teachers, including Ellie Klopp, Brian Kloppenberg, Jaclynn Villamil, Mestre Marcelo Pereira, Sara Shelton Mann and Keith Hennessy.
-He has collaborated with composers Andy Russ, Erik Pearson, Rafael Cohen, Justin Mullins, and Jason Fick, as well as with the visual artist Katie Glicksberg.
+He is endebted to his teachers, including Ellie Klopp, Brian Kloppenberg, Jaclynn Villamil, Mestre Marcelo Pereira, K.J.
+Holmes, Kirstie Simson, Sara Shelton Mann and Keith Hennessy.
+He has collaborated with the composers Andy Russ, Erik Pearson, Rafael Cohen, Keith Fleming, Justin Mullins, and Jason Fick, as well as with the visual artist Katie Glicksberg.

 page last updated 3/7/2014 12:00 PM